derekTurner/IT-docs-25/25_Block_REACTROUTER/section_3/readDatabase.md

 # Setup to read Database

+Treat this section with caution this code is based on remix and needs to be converted to use react router.

 In this section the remix framework will be set up to read details from the local_library database which was seeded in the previous section.

 Make sure that docker and the database are running in the background.